benjaminion/upgrading-ethereum-book/src/book.md

 The presence of these prefixes in the spec indicates a "social consensus" among the dev teams and protocol designers that we will in future support these methods for making withdrawals.

-See the [Withdrawals](/part5/withdrawals/) section for discussion on what the mechanism might look like.

 ##### `BLS_WITHDRAWAL_PREFIX`

 The beacon chain launched with only BLS-style withdrawal credentials available, so all early stakers used this.
 The `0x00` prefix on the credential distinguishes this type from the others: it replaces the first byte of the hash of the BLS public key that corresponds to the BLS private key of the staker.